The Wild Ones Forest School

-If you are wanting to work with children or young adults, helping them grow as part of a community and in a deeper relationship with the natural world, then this Forest School training is for you.
+If you are wanting to work with children or young adults, helping them grow as part of a long-term community and in a deeper relationship with the natural world, then this Forest School training is for you.

 The Level 3 qualification prepares you to create and lead programs that foster a community of learning.
 These nature-based communities encourage self reflection, personal growth, social skills, and nature connection through qualified practitioners holding a particular kind of space for play, exploration and discovery.

 You will enjoy an initial training of 8 days, where we will explore and discover the Forest School ethos, values, and practice.

 You will be introduced to a rich landscape of new ideas and perspectives that are new to forest school practice.
 This will happen through making genuine, heartfelt connections with your fellow students and the Land

 Over the following year you will build a portfolio of experience in creating forest school communities.

 You will be guided step-by-step through the qualification process and supported in how to creatively adopt and evidence your new practice.